bhartiy/learnsellacious/pages/12.categories/03.seller-commission/default.md

 ![](Screen%20Shot%202020-08-04%20at%2012.23.27%20PM.png)

 Seller category and product category commissions are vice versa.
+Whatever commission is decided in any category like product or seller, it will refelect in other category